DininduChamikara/Annotated-Corpus-Collection/CONTRIBUTING.md

 https://dininduchamikara.github.io/Pre-Annotation-Objects-Generator-NER/

 * Then Select the language you are familiar with and click on the **Generate New** button.
-(Note: If you are familiar with Sinhala Language please be kind enough to give the first priority on Sinhala Annotations)
+(Note: If you are familiar with the Sinhala Language please be kind enough to give the first priority to Sinhala Annotations)

 -------------------